cocoon sandbox

 Querying members

-GET /v1/info (api token) reports this node’s pools plus the peer data-plane addresses it currently sees:
+GET /v1/info (root api_token) reports this node’s pools plus the peer data-plane addresses it currently sees:

 curl -s -H "Authorization: Bearer $TOKEN" http://node-a:7777/v1/info | jq .